China–Kyrgyzstan relations: Environmental cooperation

 In April 2025, a significant environmental initiative was launched between Kyrgyzstan and China with the establishment of a large-scale tree nursery in Bishkek, aimed at improving the ecological conditions of the city.
 Chinese partners from Qingdao are collaborating with the Bishkek municipality on this project, which is part of a broader effort to restore the city's greenery.
 The nursery, initially covering five hectares, has already seen the planting of over 12,300 tree saplings and 9,000 shrubs, with plans for it to eventually span 100 hectares.
 The cultivation focuses on deciduous tree species, including Norway maple, Chinese acacia, and linden, to improve urban air quality and restore the city's lost tree cover, particularly after decades of rapid urbanization.
 This initiative is in line with Kyrgyzstan's national “Jashyl Muras” (Green Heritage) campaign, launched in March 2022 by President Sadyr Japarov, which aims to plant 5-6 million saplings annually across the country.
 In 2024, over 8.1 million saplings were planted nationwide as part of this program.
 The tree nursery will play a critical role in reversing deforestation and promoting environmental restoration efforts in Bishkek.

-Political relations
+Taiwan

 Kyrgyzstan follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China.
 Kyrgyzstan also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.